How to Revive a Dying Echeveria

 Echeveria Leaves Dying Due to Sun Burn

-As the leaves are scorched they can no longer photosynthesize and therefore they cost the echeveria resources without contributing anything in return.
+As the leaves are scorched, they can no longer photosynthesize, and therefore, they cost the echeveria resources without contributing anything in return.

-The echeveria then reabsorbs the available nutrients from the burnt leaves which causes them to die back.
+The echeveria then reabsorbs the available nutrients from the burnt leaves, which causes them to die back.

 The increased light intensity prevents the echeveria from turning leggy and stimulates the production of farina which is a natural white powdery substance that acts as a sun screen to prevent burning.

-After the plant has adjusted to more sun, then it does not get burnt and maintains a nice compact shape.
+After the plant has adjusted to more sun, it does not get burnt and maintains a nice compact shape.

 Leaves can also drop off due to overwatering and poor drainage.
-Scroll down to the section about leaves turning yellow for how to revive the echeveria as the process is the same.
+Scroll down to the section about leaves turning yellow for how to revive the echeveria, as the process is the same.

-Echeveria Growing a Tall Stem and Drooping
+My Echeveria is Growing a Tall Stem and Drooping

 Echeveria are succulents that have adapted to growing in open areas with full sun from Texas to Argentina.

-Even if the echeveria is on a window sill it may not have enough light.
-This results in the echeveria elitotating which causes it to grow tall and leggy, as it stretches in search of more light.
+Even if the echeveria is on a window sill, it may not have enough light.
+This results in the echeveria elitotating, which causes it to grow tall and leggy as it stretches in search of more light.

 The leaves also droop in appearance if they do not have enough light as they grow weak.

 Echeverias need full sun to stay a compact size.
-In more northerly latitudes further away from the equator the sun is often not intense enough for the echeveria’s requirements even if they are located in a South facing window.
+In more northerly latitudes further away from the equator, the sun is often not intense enough for the echeveria’s requirements, even if they are located in a south-facing window.

 The echeveria may also just have grown leggy as the plant matured as the lower leaves have died back.